Mitsubishi G4M: Design and development

 When used for medium- to high-altitude bombing against stationary land targets like supply depots, seaports or airfields, it was much harder to intercept.
-Using its long range and high speed, the G4M could appear from any direction, and then it could be gone before any fighters intercepted them.
+Using its long range and high speed, the G4M could appear from any direction, and leave before any fighters intercepted it.
 The 20 mm cannon in its tail turret was much heavier armament than was commonly carried by bombers of either side, making aerial attacks from the rear quite dangerous for the Allied fighter aircraft.
-Sometimes, if they did not catch fire after being hit in the wings by flak from the ground or by machine gun bullets from enemy fighters, G4Ms also proved to be able to remain airborne despite being badly damaged.
+If G4Ms did not catch fire after being hit in the wings by flak from the ground or by machine gun bullets from enemy fighters, they could remain airborne despite severe damage.
 For example, after the attack of the 751 Kōkūtai (air group) on the USS Chicago during the Battle of Rennell Island, three out of four surviving aircraft (of the original eleven) returned despite flying with only one engine.

 As the war continued improved bomber designs failed to materialize and Mitsubishi began creating additional versions to fulfill various new missions as well as eliminate the weakness in the design including various engine and weapon variants.
 The G4M2 redesign failed to rectify the G4M's vulnerability to weapons fire.

 First flight

 The first G4M prototype left Mitsubishi's Nagoya plant in September 1939 disassembled and loaded in five ox-drawn farm carts to Kagamigahara airfield 48 km to the north.
 On 23 October 1939, test pilot Katsuzo Shima flew the G4M prototype.
-Despite successful tests the Navy shelved the bomber for the more heavily armed G6M1 variant in hopes it could be used as heavy escort fighter for other bombers.
-Failing these expectations the G4M1 was ordered into production.
+Despite successful tests, the Navy shelved the bomber for the more heavily armed G6M1 variant in hopes it could be used as heavy escort fighter for other bombers.
+Failing these expectations, the G4M1 was ordered into production.